All-taxa biodiversity inventory: Crane Hollow, Ohio

+California is one of 35 biodiversity hotspots on the planet.
+The scale of that diversity means much of it remains unexplored.
+The California ATBI initiative is a voucher-based, DNA-powered undertaking intended to secure specimens of every species and sequence DNA barcodes for every taxon.
+Current efforts focus on Insecta, Funga, Soil Biodiversity, and Intertidal Biodiversity.

 Hawaii Biological Survey

-Modeled in part on the ATBI concept, the Hawaii Biological Survey began in 1992 with the aim of "developing a complete inventory of plants, animals and other organisms within the State of Hawaii.”
+Modeled in part on the ATBI concept, the Hawaii Biological Survey began in 1992 with the aim of "developing a complete inventory of plants, animals and other organisms within the State of Hawaii."
 The Hawaii Biological Survey is differentiated from an ATBI in that it places more emphasis on developing inventories from existing collections and literature than on conducting field inventories.

 Europe

 Several ATBIs in Europe were established as part of an effort by the European Distributed Institute of Taxonomy, supported by the European Commission, to strengthen the input of taxonomy into biodiversity conservation.
 These ATBIs were dubbed ATBI-Ms for their emphasis on future monitoring by collecting other ecological criteria besides presence/absence of species.
 The largest of them is the combined ATBI of Mercantour National Park (France) and the adjoining Parco Naturale Alpi Marittime (Italy), but they also include smaller pilot projects in Germany and Slovakia.